Butternut Squash Potato Soup

 Instructions

-- Add paprika, salt, and pepper and saute for 5-10 minutes, stirring occasionally.
+- Add potatoes and butternut squash, mix, and let it cook for 5-10 minutes, stirring occasionally.

-- Add just enough stock to cover the veggies.
+- Add just enough broth to cover the veggies.
+Stir in the seasoning and bay leaf.
 Cook until veggies are fully cooked and tender, about 20 minutes.
 (Time may vary depending on how small you cut potatoes and squash.)

-- Slowly transfer content of the pot into a food processor, make sure to crack the lid to let the steam out.
-Blend well and return to the pot.
+- Slowly transfer content of the pot into a heat proof blender or a heat proof food processor, make sure to crack the lid to let the steam out.
+Blend well and transfer back into the pot.

-- Add the heavy cream and cheese.
+- Add the heavy whipping cream and grated cheese.
 Stir until all blended.
-Be careful here, the soup will bubble and splash when it starts to heat up.
-Keep stirring.
-When cheese is melted, soup is all done.
+Be careful here, the soup may bubble and splash when it starts to heat up.
+Keep the temperature on medium-low and slowly stir until the cheese is melted.

 Notes